mikeybeck/github-deploy/README.md

 1. You make one or more commits and push to GitHub.

 2. GitHub receives the changes and checks for any webhooks configured for the project.
-Since there is a webhook defined (see **Installation** section above), it makes a HTTP request (POST) to `gateway.php` script.
+Since there is a webhook defined (see **Installation** section above), it makes a HTTP request (POST) to `index.php` script.
 This request contains information about the commits that were pushed (which files have been added, updated or deleted, what branches were affected, etc).

-3. The `gateway.php` script records the request from GitHub in a file stored locally in `commits` folder.
+3. The `index.php` script records the request from GitHub in a file stored locally in `commits` folder.
 This file will then be read when performing the actual sync.
 Storing data in a local file allows retrying the synchronization in case of failure.

-4. You access the `deploy.php` script (i.e. by going to `http://mysite.ext/github-sync/deploy.php` in your browser) or, depending on the configuration, the script is invoked automatically from `gateway.php`.
-This script will perform the actual synchronization by reading the local file with commit meta-data and requesting from GitHub the content of files which have been changed.
+4. This script performs the actual synchronization by reading the local file with commit meta-data and requesting from GitHub the content of files which have been changed.
 It will then update the local project files, one by one.
 After all files are updated, the meta-data file from `commits` folder is deleted to prevent synchronizing the same changes again.

-5. If synchronization fails, the commit files (containing the commit meta-data) are not deleted, but preserved for later processing.
+5. TODO: If synchronization fails, the commit files (containing the commit meta-data) are not deleted, but preserved for later processing.
 They can be processed again by specifying the `retry` GET parameter when invoking `deploy.php` (i.e. `deploy.php?retry`).

 Note: since files are updated one by one, there is a risk of having the website in an inconsistent state until all files are updated.
 It is recommended to trigger the actual synchronization (step 4) only when there is a low activity on the website.